Independence Day

 Holiday

-Next Tuesday, 4 July 2023
+Next Friday, 4 July 2025

-The day commemorates the adoption of the Declaration of Independence signed by all 13 colonies that marked the beginning of America's Independence.
+The United States of America celebrates Independence Day, commonly known as The Fourth Of Julyevery year on July 4th.
+The day commemorates the adoption of the Declaration of Independence signed by all 13 colonies that marked the beginning of America's Independence from the British rule.

 american flag in the sky

-The History of Independence Day
+The Complete History of 4th of July: Declaration of Independence

 The American Revolutionary War began in April of 1775, at a time when Americans were unhappy with the British ruling of the colonies.
+This hostility towards the country was furthered in 1776 with the publication of Thomas Paine’s pamphlet titled “Common Sense”.

+Thus, a committee was formed, comprising five American household names: Thomas Jefferson, John Adams, Roger Sherman, Robert R. Livingston and Benjamin Franklin.
 They were tasked with drafting a formal document declaring the independence of the colonies from Great Britain, with the intent of forming their nation.

+Thomas Jefferson wrote most of the Declaration with the help of others in revising and improving it.
 Jefferson's political background and experience with writing other statements in the nation's defense made him most suitable for this job.

 After its completion, Congress unanimously cast its votes in favor of the Declaration of Independence on July 2nd, and it was officially adopted on July 4th.